shardul22/trackers/README.md

 <https://raw.githubusercontent.com/herrbischoff/trackers/master/crap.txt>

-This covers sites with mainly junk content, which are manipulative or are polluting search results and generally have very low information density.
+This covers sites with mainly junk content, which are manipulative or are polluting search results, trying to sell you useless software or services and generally have very low information density.
 Often, the only reason they exist is for search engine marketing to shove ads in your face, providing nothing of substance.
 When I encounter such a site, it gets added here.
 It is highly opinionated and I will not accept removal requests for anything it contains.

 ## Women Empowerment in Zanzibar